South Korea culls pigs after confirming African swine fever

 SEOUL, South Korea (AP) — South Korea is culling thousands of pigs after confirming African swine fever at a farm near its border with North Korea, which had an outbreak in May.

-South Korea’s agriculture ministry said the country’s first case of the highly contagious disease was confirmed Tuesday in tests on five pigs that died at the farm in the city of Paju.
+Kim Hyun-soo, South Korea’s agricultural minister, said the country’s first case of the highly contagious disease was confirmed Tuesday in tests on five pigs that died Monday evening at the farm in the city of Paju.

-The government has vowed stern quarantine measures to prevent the spread of the disease, which threatens a massive industry that involves 6,000 farms raising more than 11 million pigs.
+Officials were planning to complete by Tuesday the culling of some 4,000 pigs raised at the farm and two nearby farms run by the same owner.
+The government also strengthened efforts to disinfect farms and transport vehicles and ordered a 48-hour standstill on all pig farms, slaughterhouses and feed factories across the country to prevent the spread of the disease, which threatens a massive industry that involves 6,000 farms raising more than 11 million pigs.

 African swine fever has decimated pig herds in China and other Asian countries before reaching the Koreas.
 It is harmless to people but for pigs is highly contagious and fatal.
 There is no known cure.